TrebledJ/trebledj.github.io/content/posts/ctf/hitcon23/2023-09-20-hitcon-2023-the-blade.md

   - python
   - programming
 thumbnail_src: assets/hitcon-thumbnail.jpg
----

-My first Rust {% tag "rev", "reverse" %} solve!
-Though in hindsight, not much Rust knowledge was needed.
+preamble: |
   This writeup is also intended for beginners.
 I’ll be taking a didactic approach to this writeup, with some sections starting with questions for guidance.^[Also, a good excuse for me to introduce !!spoilers!! to this site!]
-Anytime there's a set of questions, feel free to pause, challenge yourself, and try thinking through them. :) If you want to follow along, you can grab the challenge binary [*here*](https://github.com/TrebledJ/ctf-binaries/tree/c8e9259c8f7d9cee149d99269d9b691cf54e53b9/hitcon-2023/the-blade).
+Anytime there's a set of questions, feel free to pause, challenge yourself, and think through them. :) If you want to follow along, you can grab the challenge binary [*here*](https://github.com/TrebledJ/ctf-binaries/tree/c8e9259c8f7d9cee149d99269d9b691cf54e53b9/hitcon-2023/the-blade).

   I'll be mainly using [ghidra](https://ghidra-sre.org/) as my decompiler, along with GDB + GEF.
 For those unfamiliar with GDB, you may find my [recently posted cheatsheet](/posts/gdb-cheatsheet) helpful.
+---

+My first Rust {% tag "rev", "reverse" %} solve!
+Though in hindsight, not much Rust knowledge was needed.

 ## Description